Expertise needed to turn data into insights and innovations

-Regenstrief is working with Indiana Health Information and Management Systems Society (HIMSS), Indiana Family and Social Services Administration, Indiana State Department of Health, Indiana Management Performance Hub (MPH) and KSM Consulting to organize the competition.
+Regenstrief is working with Indiana Health Information and Management Systems Society (HIMSS), Indiana Family and Social Services Administration, Indiana State Department of Health, Indiana Management Performance Hub (MPH) and Resultant (formerly KSM Consulting) to organize the competition.
 The event is being hosted at Parkview Health in Fort Wayne, Indiana on October 5.

 The goal of the Datapolooza is to help improve the suite of data and tools available for Indiana’s OB Navigator program.
 Professional and student teams are encouraged to explore, analyze, and visualize the data in new ways to provide insights to improving maternal and infant health in Indiana.

 Multiple state agencies released de-identified data sets on September 3 involving real mothers and babies here in Indiana.
 The information includes emergency department visits, prescriptions and pre-term deliveries.
 The challenge is to interpret that data to answer key questions and present insight into issues surrounding infant and maternal health in Indiana.
 The top 10 finalists will be invited to present their solutions during the Datapalooza event.
 Additional top teams will be invited to participate in a poster competition during the event.

 - Datasets published Sept.
 3

 - Datapalooza finals and presentations Oct.
 5 in Fort Wayne